 Learn how to identify candlestick patterns on the thinkorswim® platform

 Candlestick charts trace their origins to 17th century Japanese merchants as they tracked rice futures on the Dojima Rice Exchange.
 Since then, they’ve become popular and are now the go-to chart type for most technical traders.

 Each candlestick is made up of three components: the body of the “candle,” plus upper and lower tails (the “wicks”).
 Similar to a bar chart, candlesticks display the open, high, low, and close, but their slightly different presentation makes a big visual difference.
 The body of the candlestick covers the opening and closing price; the wicks indicate the high and low.
 Like bar charts, candlesticks may be color coded to indicate direction.

 FIGURE 1: REVERSAL DOJI.
-A reversal doji suggests that the previous downtrend may be changing.
-Chart source: The thinkorswim platform.
+A reversal doji suggests the previous downtrend may be changing.
+Chart source: The thinkorswim®platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 While you may see dojis at various times, a bullish reversal doji forms at the end of a downtrend.
-Analyzing the doji in figure 1, we see that the close was near the high of the bar, which suggests that after the stock opened, price continued lower in the direction of the previous downtrend, but then reversed and closed near where it opened.
-This could be because the downtrend ran out of steam.
+Analyzing the doji in figure 1, we see that the close was near the high of the bar, which suggest that after the stock opened, price continued lower in the direction of the previous downtrend, but then it reversed and closed near where it opened.
+This indicates to candlestick traders that the downtrend is running out of steam.
 If the next candle bar after the reversal doji closes higher, it can act as a confirmation, indicating a possible change of trend.
 In fact, when including the candle before and after the doji, it turns into a morning star pattern.

 FIGURE 2: REVERSAL HAMMER AND BEARISH ENGULFING PATTERNS.
 The reversal hammer closed higher than the open, suggesting a rebound back above the opening price.
 Chart source: The thinkorswim platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.